griffio/reactjs-browserify-starter/README.md

 #ReadMe

+Firstly, be sure to checkout the offical ReactJS incubating [create-react-app](https://github.com/facebookincubator/create-react-app) for a starter as that is a prescribed setup - however it is non-configurable and has limited features.

-##Basic starterify project for React.js
+##Basic starterify project for ReactJS with extras for testing and instant reloading

 Tested on Node 4.4.x, Npm 3.8.x